 2.2 Legislation Directory: Amendments to Legislation and Other Effects

 The Legislation Directory (previously called the Chronological Tables of the Statutes) is a publicly available database that documents amendments made to all Acts enacted since 1922; and to those pre-1922 Acts that remain in force in accordance with the Statute Law Revision Act 2007.
-The Commission has had functional responsibility for the development and maintenance of the Legislation Directory since 2007, since when it has added a number of enhancements, including commencement information and other legislative effects to Acts enacted since 2000; and a (partial) Legislation Directory that (currently) tracks amendments made to statutory instruments since 1999.
-The Legislation Directory is hosted on the electronic Irish Statute Book, eISB, at www.irishstatutebook.ie where (since February 2016) it now consists of an integrated link from the full text of each Act.
+The Commission has had functional responsibility for the development and maintenance of the Legislation Directory since 2007, since when it has added a number of enhancements, including commencement information and other legislative effects to Acts enacted since 2000; and a (partial) Legislation Directory that (currently) tracks amendments made to statutory instruments since 1987, with entries for earlier years being prepared.
+The Legislation Directory is hosted on the electronic Irish Statute Book, eISB, at www.irishstatutebook.ie where it now consists of an integrated link from the full text of each Act.
 For more information on the Legislation Directory click here.

 2.3 Classified List of In-Force Legislation in Ireland